errolPereira/Semi-Automatic-Image-Annotation-Tool/README.md

 ---
 **NOTE**

-Soon to test on Linux environment
+Soon to test on Linux environment.

+I am working on some new updates and is constantly commiting changes to the repository.
+So it is likely that some of the features may not work at this point.
+Updates I am working on :
+1. Adding a custom pretrained resnet model.

 ---